Invasion of Ryukyu

 The invasion of Ryukyu (琉球侵攻, Ryūkyū Shinkō) by forces of the Japanese feudal domain of Satsuma took place from March to May of 1609, and marked the beginning of the Ryukyu Kingdom's status as a vassal state under the Satsuma domain.
+Former Satsuma territories that had been invaded by the Ryukyu Kingdom, such as the Amami Islands, were reintegrated into the Satsuma domain.
 The invasion force was met with stiff resistance from the Ryukyuan military on all but one island during the campaign.
 Ryukyu would remain a vassal state under Satsuma, alongside its already long-established tributary relationship with China, until it was formally annexed by Japan in 1879 as the Okinawa Prefecture.

 Etymology

 The war was called the Disturbance of Kiyū (己酉ノ乱, Kiyū no ran), with 1609 being a kiyū year in the sexagenary cycle.
 It was also called the Japanese Disturbance of Kiyū (己酉倭乱, Kiyū Wa ran) by the Ryukyu Kingdom.
-In Japan, the war was called the Ryukyu Expansion (琉球征伐, Ryūkyū Seibatsu) or the Entry into Ryukyu (琉球入り, Ryūkyū iri) during the Edo period, and was called the Campaign for the Chastisement of [Oki]nawa (征縄の役, Sei Nawa no Eki) by many Japanese scholars before WWII.
+In Japan, the war was called the Ryukyu Expansion (琉球征伐, Ryūkyū Seibatsu) or the Entry into Ryukyu (琉球入り, Ryūkyū iri) during the Edo period.

 Background

 Satsuma's invasion of Ryukyu was the climax of a long tradition of relations between the kingdom and the Shimazu clan of Satsuma.
 The two regions had been engaged in trade for at least several centuries and possibly for far longer than that; in addition, Ryukyu at times had paid tribute to the Ashikaga shogunate (1336–1573) of Japan as it did to China since 1372.

+In 1429, during the reign of King Shō Hashi, Ryukyu invaded Okinoerabu Island and Yoron Island.
+This was the first stage of Ryukyu's southward policy (南下政策) out of Okinawa island.
+In 1447, King Shō Shitatsu conquered Amami Oshima.
+In 1466, King Shō Toku attacked Kikai Island on two occasions.
+The fierce resistance of the islanders resulted in many casualties, but the island was finally placed under the control of the Kingdom of Ryukyu.
+King Shō Toku himself led 2,000 soldiers in large-scale operations but the cost of the war became a cause of domestic discontent.
+The Amami Islands became part of the Ryukyu Kingdom's territory from the Muromachi period onwards, along with the other Nansei Islands.

+The Amami Islands (Amami Oshima, Tokunoshima, Okinoerabu Island, Kikai Island, etc.) traded with the Dazaifu, as attested as "Aakumi Island" (掩美嶋) in the Mokkan.
+During the Kamakura to Nanbokucho periods, Amami was under the Hojo Tokumune's property.
+Later Chikama-Shi (千竃氏) was reorganised as stewards (Jitō) of the Satsuma Province, a territory of Shimazu clan.

+During this era, the Ryukyu kingdom expanded north and south and new territory provided a stable basis for trade in the kingdom thereafter.